carlclone/nespresso/README.md

 When you run the emulator:
 - A 768x720 window will open
-- **Background graphics will render!** 🎮
+- **Background and Sprite graphics will render!** 🎮
-- NES games will display their backgrounds with correct colors
+- NES games will display their backgrounds and characters with correct colors
 - The emulator runs at 60 FPS

 ## Project Structure